People love nature. We may live in growing urban environments, but we still need that green space in our lives.

 While plants will grow wherever they can, including up and over your back fence, some control is needed.
 Fences or other boundaries, through which climbing plants can be threaded, feature walls with contrasting potted plants, or eye catching vertical gardens are all great ways of defining your space.

 The walls provide a backdrop to your garden and can transform it into a real feature of your home.
-Accentuate your garden space with artwork or lighting, especially effective at night time.
+Accentuate your garden space with artwork or outdoor lighting, especially effective at night time.
 Decorative tiles can also work, and can bring a Mediterranean feel to your outdoor living space.

 Filling the space with plants is more than just visiting your local nursery and buying them at random.
 Spend some time carefully planning the design so the end result is appealing to the eye, and also works for the health of the plants.